edsonaraujobr/anotai/README.md

 $ docker compose down -v
 ```
 <br>
-You can acess the endpoints locally with http://localhost:4444
+You can acess the endpoints locally with http://localhost:4444 <br>
 After that, you need to create an account after logging.
 Then, you can access the system.

 ## 💻 Entities